 Are organized by the continuous medical education (CME) department and held every Tuesday.
 Expert speakers from around the country are invited to lecture about important and upcoming Internal Medicine and General Medical topics.
 PGY-1 and PGY-2 residents present cases at the beginning of each conference.

-The Journal Club meets weekly.
+The Journal Club meets monthly.
 PGY-2 residents select and present important and interesting articles from various medical journals for discussion with faculty and staff.

 All residency graduates are expected to successfully complete the ABIM Internal Medicine Certifying Exam in their first attempt, immediately following their training.

 The program provides several activities in preparation for the exam:

 A highly interactive Board Review session is conducted throughout the academic year, attended by residents during their clinic weeks.
 The program leadership facilitates interactive sessions using materials from the American College of Physicians Medical Knowledge Self- Assessment Program (MKSAP).

 An annual In-Training Examination for all residents enrolled in the program

 Infectious Disease Conference

 This conference is presented monthly by PGY-2 residents on the Infectious Diseases rotation and moderated the Infectious Diseases sub-specialty coordinator John Middleton, MD.
 Residents also participate annually in the Rutgers-Robert Wood Johnson regional Infectious Diseases conference.